Jaycode88/Kicassoo/README.md

 ### About section
 Image needed
-content confirmed!

 ### Collection Banner images
 Client to advise on canva designs....
-Result try to round images on new designs on kingdom change yellow text to forrest green
+Result: try to round images on new designs
+- on kingdom change yellow text to forrest green

 ### Collection Deatail pages
-Image descriptions? remove
+Image Dimensions?
-Image Dimensions? non bold, no word dimensions, dimensions tbc
+Result: non bold, no word dimensions, dimensions tbc

-this is a test line to check merge from laptop